Military Service: Which Nations Enforce Mandatory Duty?

 By fulfilling specific residency requirements, Brazilians can obtain Portuguese citizenship.
 This process requires a long-term presence in Portugal and proving integration into Portuguese society.

-However, the Government of Madeira is trying to get privileged legislation allowing the Golden Visa program.
+However, the government of Madeira is trying to get privileged legislation to allow the Golden Visa program.
 Since 1st January 2022, investors cannot purchase property in Lisbon and Oporto, but only in the Azores, Madeira and the interior regions of mainland Portugal.

 This popular residency option is also available to other non-EU citizens.
 For example, one can obtain Portuguese residency by purchasing real estate, creating jobs or contributing to scientific research.
 From that point onwards, it takes six years to obtain Portuguese citizenship.
 This Visa program only requires one to spend seven days per year in Portugal.